ecotez-mnhn/InDesign-Script-linkElements/README.md

 # InDesign-Script-linkElements
-An InDesign CC script that link the calls to the Figures, Tables and Appendices to the corresponding legend
+An InDesign CC script that links the calls to the Figures, Tables and Appendices to the corresponding legend.

 ################################################################################################
 ################################################################################################